Package 'Keng'

 References

 Judd, C. M., McClelland, G. H., & Ryan, C. S. (2017).
-Data analysis: A model comparison approach to regression, ANOVA, and beyond.
+Data analysis: A model Comparison approach to regression, ANOVA, and beyond.
 Routledge.

 Examples